 Perhaps Mandel reads different editions of Trotsky to the rest of us.
-The theory of permanent revolution according to Trotsky I know asserts quite unequivocally that the tasks of the bourgeois revolution in the underdeveloped countries can only be solved by the working class, led by a classconscious revolutionary party.
-It is not 'Menshevism' to assert that as a matter of fact not only has no such party yet led the working class to the taking of power in Vietnam, or China or Cuba, but those that did take power executed (in Nietnam and China) or imprisoned (in Cuba) those trying to build such parties.
+The theory of permanent revolution according to Trotsky I know asserts quite unequivocally that the know asserts quite unequivocally that the tasks of the bourgeois revolution in the underdeveloped countries can only be solved by the working class, led by a class-conscious revolutionary party.
+It is not Menshevism' to assert that as a matter of fact not only has no such party yet led the working class to the taking of power power in Vietnam, or China or Cuba, but those that did take power executed (in Vietnam that did take power executed (in tyredian and China) or imprisoned (in Cuba) those trying to build such parties.
 Neither Mao's party nor Ho Chi Minh's party were workers' parties in anything other than name.
 Their membership and leadership were not workers, nor was their theory that of proletarian revolution (it was that of classical, unrepentent Stalinism).27

 Nor for that matter have the regimes in China, Vietnam or Cuba carried through all the tasks of the national bourgeois revolution.
 It is mere apologetics to pretend that they have solved the problem of in-dustrial development.
 The 'cultural revolution' in China occurred precisely be-cause the Maoist regime cannot.
-(Here again Mandel shows his ignorance by asking what would our attitude be if 'tomorrow most of the decisions of the cultural revolution were reversed' - in reality most of these 'decisions' were reversed two years ago with the setting up of the 'three-inone' revolutionary committees.)
-In .Cuba, despite desperate attempts to overcome the dependence on the world market by diversifying agriculture, the road to development is now seen as lying through the produc-tion of more and more sugar to sell in competition with other sellers on the world market.
-Finally, in Vietnam, the Stalinist leadership has twice already shown itself incapable or unwilling to solve the most elementary of bourgeois national tasks that of national unity - when opportunities to do so were at hand (in 1945 and in 1954).
+(Here again Mandel shows his ignorance by ask-ing what would our attitude be if 'tomorrow most of the decisions of the cultural revolution were reversed' - in reality most of these 'decisions' were reversed two years ago with the setting up of the 'three-inone' revolutionary committees.)
+In Cuba, despite desperate attempts to overcome the dependence on the world market by diversifying agriculture, the road to development is now seen as lying through the produc-tion of more and more sugar to sell in competition with other sellers on the world market.
+Finally, in Vietnam, the Stalinist leadership has twice already shown itself incapable or unwilling to solve the most 1954).

-It is Mandel who is actually the modern Menshevik, tailing behind a petty bourg-eoisie trying to transform itself into a state capitalist class with varying degrees of success in Yugoslavia, in Algeria, in Vietnam and in China.
+It is Mandel who is actually the modern Menshevik, tailing behind a petty bourg-coisie trying to transform itself into a state capitalist class with varying degrees of success in Yugoslavia, in Algeria, in Vietnam and in China.
 He does so, moreover, at a time when in the largest of these, the Shanghai general strike of January 1957 and the emergence of groups like the Sheng Wu Lien, has revealed new forces challenging completely the pretentions of the bureaucracy.

-The theory of permanent revolution cannot be applied in our epoch without certain important modifications.28 But its most important conclusions - that the problems of the backward countries can only be solved by proletarian revolutions and even then not without the revolution spreading - become more and more apposite as the successes of the petty bourgeoisie in a few countries prove increasingly limited and transitory.
-But it is us who draw these conclusions, not Mandel.
+The theory of permanent revolution cannot be applied in our epoch without certain important modifications.28 But its most important conclusions - that the problems of the backward countries can only be solved by proletarian revolutions and even then not without the revolution spreading - become more and more apposite as the successes of the petty hourgeoisie in a few countries prove increasingly limited and transitory.
+But it is us who draw these conclusions, not Mandel,